ymcheung/moment--with-astro-solid/src/pages/styx/mr-roboto.md

 <LyricSection>

-I'm not a robot without emotions
+I&rsquo;m not a robot without emotions

-I'm not what you see
+I&rsquo;m not what you see

-I've come to help you with your problems
+I&rsquo;ve come to help you with your problems

 So we can be free

-I'm not a hero, I'm not the savior, forget what you know
+I&rsquo;m not a hero, I&rsquo;m not the savior, forget what you know

-I'm just a man whose circumstances went beyond his control
+I&rsquo;m just a man whose circumstances went beyond his control

 Beyond my control